learn-co-students/nyc-web-091718/28-functional-programming/README.md

 # Introduction to Functional programming

-- So far, we've been introduced to Object Oriented programming in Ruby.
-There is another approach called functional programming.
-Remember that JavaScript allows us to solve problems using both an OO approach and a Functional approach (we'll learn more about OO JavaScript later).
-JavaScript is a multiparadigm language.
+- Recall that JavaScript is a _multiparadigm_ language; we can solve problems using functional programming and/or object oriented programming principles.
   - The key difference between the two paradigms is that Object-Oriented programming focuses on **what our objects are**.
 Perhaps we have an `Animal` class and a `Dog` class that inherits from `Animal`.
 Our classes our concerned with shared functionality and shared state (more on that later)
-  - Functional programming on the other hand is primarily concerned with **the behavior of our app** what should this app do, what is the functionality we need.
+  - Functional programming on the other hand is primarily concerned with **the behavior of our app**––what should this app do, what is the functionality we need?
 Instead of creating classes with shared state and functionality, we might instead rely on a series of functions that can be _composed_ together to solve a particular problem.
+We've already seen this in ES6: `.map`, `.reduce`, `.filter`, `.forEach` for example.

 ---

 ### Functions As First Class Objects

-- Recall that functions are first class objects in JavaScript:
+- Recall that functions are **first class objects in JavaScript:**
-  - "A programming language is said to have First-class functions when functions in that language are treated like any other variable.
-For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable."
-[MDN Article on First Class Functions](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function)
+  - "A programming language is said to have First-class functions when **functions in that language are treated like _any other variable_.** For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable." - [MDN Article on First Class Functions](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function)
   - Functions can be assigned to variables:

 ```javascript